 The purpose of this letter is to notify you of the potential for interconnections between the stormwater system operated by Mason and the stormwater systems that you operate.
 The MS4 permit requires Mason notify in writing, any downstream regulated MS4 to which Mason is physically interconnected.
 We have identified several points where Mason discharges stormwater into your regulated MS4 stormwater system.
-Please see attached Figure 1: Map of MS4 Interconnectivity- Fairfax Campus and Figure 2: Map of MS4 Interconnectivity- Prince William Campus.
+Please see attached Figure 1: Map of MS4 Interconnectivity.
 There is no action required on your part at this time, as this letter is for notification purposes only.
 Please keep this for your records.